ajee0222/ADDmeCART/README.md

 # ADDmeCART 🛒

+A lightweight e-commerce catalog and inventory management system built with Symfony 8, Twig, and SQLite.

 ## 🛠️ Prerequisites
 Before you begin, ensure you have the following installed on your machine:
 * **PHP** (v8.2 or higher)